Tuition, Financial Aid & Scholarships

 - April 30, 2023: Financial aid appeals deadline

-- Semester Payments: Two equal payments due in June and January.
-There is a $10 FACTS fee per account.
+• Semester Payments: Two equal payments due in June and January

-- Quarterly: Four equal payments due in June, October, January, and March.
-There is a $45 FACTS fee per account.
+• Quarterly: Four equal payments due in June, October, January and March

-- Monthly: Monthly payments over a period of 11 months beginning June with final payment due April.
-There is a $45 FACTS fee per account, per year.
+• Monthly: Monthly payments over a period of 11 months beginning June with final payment in due in April

 Step 1: Select Applicant Sign In